An Audience With the Hairy Bikers

 The two are due to give an exclusive one-off interview to One Show presenter (and winner of Celebrity MasterChef 2017) Angellica Bell, in front of hundreds of lucky Saga customers and their guests – many of whom won the chance to be here in a prize draw.
 We’ve travelled nationwide just to be part of 'An Audience With the Hairy Bikers', and it’s been well worth the journey.

 Thank you for making this possible for myself and my wife.
 We were entertained by Si and Dave for nearly two hours with their infectious humour.
 We had a super time, so once again a big thank you.- David Raymond Pullen

-Those of us who were lucky enough to have also won the opportunity for a VIP experience arrive at the glass-fronted pavilion of the Royal Geographical Society slightly earlier than the others, as we’re due to get the chance to meet Dave and Si face to face.
+Those of us who were lucky enough to have also won the opportunity for a VIP experience, arrive at the glass-fronted pavilion of the Royal Geographical Society slightly earlier than the others.
+We’re about to meet Dave and Si face to face.

 There’s a convivial, excited atmosphere as we’re greeted from the cold and ushered through winding, wooden-floored corridors towards a welcome glass of bubbly.
 Dave and Si themselves mingle with the crowd, making sure everyone who wants one gets a selfie and a friendly word, and stopping to chat here and there.

 The meet-and-greet is elevated further by the frequent appearance of some of the Hairy Bikers' most well-loved recipes in canapé form, and we’re all in an excellent mood as we’re guided back through the corridors towards the auditorium.

 Here, the stage has three leather chairs ready for Dave, Si and their interviewer Angellica Bell, surrounded by glass vases filled with colourful oranges, lemons and limes to set the scene.
 Angellica asks insightful questions and nudges the two jovial chefs towards a series of amusing anecdotes – not that they need much encouragement!